 Who Should and Shouldn’t Use Copper CRM

-Here’s a summary of who needs to use Copper CRM vs. who doesn’t, based on its pros and cons.
+Here’s a quick review of who needs to use Copper CRM vs. who doesn’t, based on its pros and cons.

 Who Should Use Copper CRM

 - Small organizations looking for a CRM that syncs with Google Workspace.

 - Sales teams that are looking to automate daily repetitive administrative tasks.

 - Teams that are looking for a collaborative task management tool